Graduate Diploma Fashion Media Styling

 You will need to submit a review (250 words) on a piece of Fashion Media Production that you feel to be relevant or compelling.

 Your study proposal should be no more than 500 words (excluding research sources, bibliography and appendices).
-It should: